CedricLeblond/functions-customer-reviews/doc/03 - Continuous Delivery/README.md

 ![](../../Media/Setup6.png)

+------- original setup stop -------

-TODO:The work of writing and configuring the Azure Function is complete.
-Now comes the fun part: testing it out.
+The work of writing, configuring and deploy the Azure Function is complete.
+Now comes the fun part: testing it out and monitor it.

 <a name="Exercise4"></a>
-## Exercise 4: Create custom query and dashboard with Application Insights ##
+## Exercise 4: Create custom query and use dashboard of Application Insights ##

 TODO: Your function is configured to listen for changes to the blob container named "uploaded" that you created in [Exercise 1](#Exercise1).
 Each time an image appears in the container, the function executes and passes the image to the Computer Vision API for analysis.
 To test the function, you simply upload images to the container.
 In this exercise, you will use the Azure Portal to upload images to the "uploaded" container and verify that copies of the images are placed in the "accepted" and "rejected" containers.